-Our all new, all exciting adventure for our children.
-A range of truly emerging experiences, leading to fantastic writing opportunities across the school.
+Writing can be a real adventure for our children.
+At Bledington, we use a range of truly emerging experiences, leading to fantastic writing opportunities across the school.

 The following day, each child used the information they gathered to write a detailed fact file about their famous house name!